 Today you will visit the Biertan Fortified Church, first mentioned in 1283 in a document concerning the taxes demanded from the Catholic priests of Saxon settlements by the Superior Board of Alba-Iulia.
 As far back as the late 14th century, Biertan was mentioned as an oppidum (borough).
 In 1418 it received the Ius gladii (the right to be a sword bearer) and the right to organise a weekly Saturday market in the main square.

-You will then begin your final journey back to Cluj, stopping along the way to have a visit and wine tasting session.
-The twinning of different nations (Romanians, Hungarians, Saxons) has led both vine cultivation and wine production to develop techniques and skills with amazing results.
-Considered to be the second motherland of the Traminer grape, Tarnave Vineyard owes this fact to the massive colonisation in the second half of the thirteenth century with Saxons from the Mosel–Rhine Valley who founded Seiden the German name for Jidvei.
-They seem to have gathered together the strong fragrance of pine resin, the smell of lime blossom, and the transparency and sweetness of acacia honey.
+Following your visit, you will then begin your final journey back to Cluj, stopping along the way to have a visit and wine tasting session at Bethlen (Jidvei) Castle.
+The twinning of different nations (Romanians, Hungarians, and Saxons) has led both vine cultivation and wine production to develop techniques and skills with amazing results.
+Considered to be the second motherland of the Traminer grape, Tarnave Vineyard owes this fact to the massive colonisation in the second half of the thirteenth century with Saxons from the Mosel–Rhine Valley who founded Seiden, the German name for Jidvei.

 In the evening you will arrive in Cluj.
 (B,L,D)